How to Use AI to Create Slides and Visuals for Your Presentations

 Learn more about Liam

-Slides are supposed to support your message, not carry it.
-But most presenters use slides as a crutch, filling them with text so they do not have to remember what to say next.
-The result is an audience reading your slides instead of listening to you, and a presenter who is narrating bullet points instead of speaking with conviction.
+That framing matters before you type a single prompt.
+Slides are meant to support your message, not carry it.
+Most presenters use them as a crutch, filling each one with text so they never have to remember what comes next.
+The audience ends up reading the screen instead of listening to you, and you end up narrating bullet points instead of speaking with conviction.
+AI will happily make that problem worse if you let it, generating slide after slide of tidy filler.
+Point it in the right direction and it does the opposite.

-A slide covered in text forces your audience to choose between reading and listening.
-They cannot do both effectively.
+A slide covered in text forces the audience to choose between reading and listening, and nobody can do both at once.
 When they read, they stop listening.
-When they listen, they miss what is on the screen.
-Either way, your message gets diluted.
+When they listen, they miss the screen.
+Either way your message gets watered down.
+This is death by PowerPoint, and it is a clarity problem, not a design one.

-The problem is not a lack of design skill.
+The issue is almost never a lack of design skill.
 It is a lack of clarity about what each slide is for.
-Speakers dump content onto slides because they have not decided what their core message is or which supporting points genuinely need visual reinforcement.
+People dump content onto slides because they have not decided on their core message, or on which supporting points genuinely need a visual.
+So they hedge, and they put everything up there just in case.

-Before you open any design tool or ask AI for slide suggestions, you need to answer one question: what does this slide help my audience understand that my words alone cannot?
+Before you open a design tool or ask AI for a single slide idea, answer one question: what does this slide help my audience understand that my words alone cannot?
+If you cannot answer it, the slide should not exist.
+Hold that question in your head for the rest of this article, because every prompt below is really just a sharper way of asking it.

 person delivering presentation on stage